marcpage/libernet/README.md

 ## Data Routing

 When new data is created, it is pushed (at the least) to the connected node whose identity most closely matches the identity of the data.
-When data is pushed to a node, it must either be stored, or pushed to another node.
+When data is pushed to a node, it must either be stored or pushed to another node.
 A node may not delete data (except for the cases in [Deleting Data](#deleting-data)) without first passing the data on to another node.
 When data is passed on before deleting, it is passed to the node that most closely matches the identity of the data.
 When a node originates data, it may want to push the data to more than one node, to ensure the data is seeded properly, before deleting locally.

+When data is requested, if the node has the data, it is returned.
+If the node does not contain the data then the node requests the data from all nodes that match at least 1 hex digit, starting with the node with the most digits that match.
+If none of the matching nodes have the data, then the non-matching nodes are queried.
+If none of the nodes have the data, we put the identifier in the [requests](#Requests) list.
+Once it receives the data, it no longer queries any other nodes.

 ## Deleting Data